akijt/tetradats/README.md

 ## animation.py
 - Holds class for cool animation on the login screen

+## utils.py
+- Holds sprite classes for drawing on the screen

 ## state_{}.py
 - Holds specific PyGame functions for a specific state